trufflesuite/ganache/docs/README.md

   `Number.MAX_SAFE_INTEGER`.
  * Write tests.
  * Do not use "Optional Chaining" (`obj?.prop`).
 I'd love to enable this, but TypeScript makes it hard to use bigint literals and optional chaining together.
+If you figure it out, delete this rule!
  * Prefer using a single loop to functional chaining.
  * Prefer performant code over your own developer experience.
  * Document complex code.
 Explain why the code does what it does.